 When an organisation provides a health, disability or aged care service, the HPPs apply to all identifying personal information originally collected by the organisation in the course of providing that service.
 All such information is "health information".
 Such a provider is referred to in the Act as a "health service provider".

-This will include personal information collected to provide services by:
+This will include personal information collected to provide services by persons or entities such as:

 The HPPs will apply to the collection, use and handling of identifying personal information that is defined as "health information" under the Act.
 This will include: